 Courses in Australia can be more difficult

-The degree programs are very streamlined (e.g. if you are a business major all you take is business — there are no general education requirements).
-In addition, Australian students have prepared for their degree in high school.
+The degree programs are very streamlined (if you are a business major all you take is business — there are no general education requirements).
+Additionally, Australian students have prepared for their degree in high school.
 As such, first year economics at the university, for example, is quite difficult, as it is assumed students had a significant background in economics in high school.
-In contrast, in the U.S. most first year students, regardless of their degree, take broader courses to satisfy general education requirements.
+In contrast, most first year students in the U.S., regardless of their degree, take broader courses to satisfy general education requirements.
 Such general education courses tend to be a bit easier since they are intended to be taken by a variety of students from a variety of academic disciplines, and not necessarily by students specializing in that field.
-This also means Australian students have significant background in their area of study by the time they reach second and third year of college.
+This also means Australian students have significant background in their area of study by the time they reach their second and third year of college.

 Australian Course Levels

 Study abroad students will generally take a combination of 100/1000, 200/2000 and 300/3000 level courses.
 Course levels in Australia do not correspond to the same course level in the U.S. Because Australians earn an undergraduate degree in three years versus the customary four years in the U.S., course levels are slightly different than what most students are accustomed to at their home institution.
 For example, a 400/4000 level course in the U.S. generally equates to a “senior” year course, but in Australia a 400/4000 level course would equal a “Graduate” course.
 Please see the chart below for more examples.